-Access to picnic benches, a strict no music policy and no vehicle access on the fields makes this campsite a serene and peaceful one, which is also kid and dog-friendly.
-We love this location for its scenic lakeside and mountain view.
+Access to picnic benches, a strict no music policy and no vehicle access on the fields makes this campsite a serene and peaceful place for camping in Snowdonia.
+It’s also kid and dog-friendly.
+In short, we love this location for its scenic lakeside and mountain views, and true serenity.

 With accommodation options like glamping on site and great service, visitors can enjoy a unique experience.
 Llyn Gwynant is also in close proximity to Snowdonia’s Watkin Path and serenity is assured on site as there are no sound systems allowed and a quiet policy in place after 11pm.

 Although booking is required for all campers, this campsite is open all year-round and includes well kept facilities such as a shop, bar and showers.

 Address: Nant Gwynant, Caernarfon, Gwynedd, LL55 4NW